Frequently Asked Questions (FAQs)

 What financial support does the Max Planck School Matter to Life provide?
 The Max Planck School Matter to Life offers competitive, full financial support that covers costs of living (including tuition and fees) and health insurance.

 What are the research areas of the Max Planck School Matter to Life?
-There are five main focuses of the MPS Matter to Life: Chemical Engineering of Life (University of Heidelberg), Bioengineering of Life (Technical University of Munich), Complex Systems and Biophysics of Life (Göttingen University), Translation to Innovation (Leibniz Institute for Interactive Materials), and Fundamental Research (Max Planck Society).
+There are five main focuses of the MPS Matter to Life: Molecular Systems Chemistry and Engineering (Heidelberg University), Complex Systems and Biological Physics (Göttingen University), Bioengineering (Technical University of Munich), Translation to Innovation (Leibniz Institute for Interactive Materials), and Fundamental Research (Max Planck Society).
+The first two years of the five year program (Master's phase) will be carried out at one of the three Universities according to degree interest (Heidelberg University, Göttingen University, or Technical University of Munich).
+Please see the Program page for more information.

 Do I need to learn German for the program?
 No!
 The program will be conducted entirely in English.